Routing Modes

 If you name a route with the +ssr suffix, like app/issues+ssr.tsx, you will get a server rendered page.
 This mode will generate the JS for both server and client at build-time, but instead of rendering out the HTML and CSS right then, it will instead wait for a request to the production server before it imports the server JS, renders the page, and then returns the HTML and CSS.

-In the case of a Github Issues type page, what you'd do is cache the SSR response on a CDN, and then clear the CDN cache whenever data for that page updates.
+In the case of a GitHub Issues type page, what you'd do is cache the SSR response on a CDN, and then clear the CDN cache whenever data for that page updates.
 This is complex, and generally SSR is the most complex of the three render modes to support.
 Because it is more complex and more expensive, we generally recommend using SPA or SSG unless you are certain you can afford to pay for the extra render cost, and/or cache responses without too much trouble.

 API